sloonz/node-spawn2/README.md

 <code>function execute(command: string | string[], options: ExecuteOptions): Promise\<{ stdout: Buffer | string | null, stderr: Buffer | string | null, exitCode: number | null, signalCode: string | null }\></code>

 Shorthand for `execute(spawn(command, options), options.stdin)`.
 Closes spawned stdin if not provided so it will not wait on non-existent input.

+## function makePipe

+<code>function makePipe(cp: ChildProcess): NodeJS.ReadWriteStream</code>

+Create a ReadWriteStream (suitable to be used by `ReadableStream.pipe()`) from child process's stdin and stdout.

+The checkExitCode and checkSignalsCode will be used to control wether the "error" event is triggered on the stream on bad exit/signal status.